iholloma/crdh/_essays/v01-13-growing-strong.md

 States: The Failure of the National Institute, 1844." *ISIS: Journal of the History of Science in Society* 62, no. 3 (1971): 339--362.

----------. *The Formation of the American Scientific Community: The American Association for the Advancement of Science, 1848-60*.
+Kohlstedt, Sally. *The Formation of the American Scientific Community: The American Association for the Advancement of Science, 1848-60*.
 Urbana:
 University of Illinois Press, 1976.